 Rising 1,121 feet above Center City adjacent to Comcast's global headquarters, the skyscraper is the first in Philadelphia to crack the 1,000-foot mark.
-The Ballard Spahr team, led by partner Alan S. Ritterband, represented Comcast in both the joint venture agreement with Liberty Property Trust and in the long-term lease of the building.
+The Ballard Spahr team, led by Partner Alan S. Ritterband, represented Comcast in both the joint venture agreement with developer Liberty Property Trust and in the long-term lease of the building.
 This presented unique legal issues in light of the building’s complex ownership, operational, and physical structures.